The following professionals lent their expertise to this article:

 Advocacy Scholarship

-Another scholarship granted by the North Carolina chapter of the APTA, this award is geared toward physical therapy and PTA students who demonstrate legislative advocacy for the advancement of physical therapy practice through leadership, service, and other efforts.
-Applicants must exhibit excellence in scholastic achievement and unpaid leadership, service, or other advocacy-related activities that are directly related to the profession of physical therapy.
+This scholarship sponsored by the North Carolina chapter of the APTA is geared toward physical therapy and PTA students who demonstrate legislative advocacy for the advancement of physical therapy practice.

 Amount: Varies